BaichuanSEED/BaichuanSEED.github.io/README.md

 ## Evaluation

-### Attributes
+### Scaling Curves

+We introduce two important attributes during training of LLMs, consistency and predictablility:
 - Consistency: the ability to gain uniform improvements across all evaluation benchmarks before and after SFT. (upper picture)
-- Predictable: the ability to forecast the capabilities of later checkpoints based on performance of earlier checkpoints. (lower picture)
+- Predictability: the ability to forecast the capabilities of later checkpoints based on performance of earlier checkpoints. (lower picture)

 <img src="static/images/consistency.jpg" width=70%/>